MediLedger/saleable-returns/overview/README.md

 * Distributors can verify the returned products based on SGTIN, lot number and expiration date by connecting directly to the responsible party (manufacturer or repackager).
 * The system is fast enough for a fully automated line.
 * Manufacturers can commission, withdraw, and transfer ownership of GTINs.

+As noted earlier, MediLedger also provides interoperability with other VRSs.
+This implies that distributors can successfully verify SGTINs even if they are not on the same VRS as the relevant manufacturer.

 ## Solution Overview